What is CICO and which app should I use to track my calories?

 Why haven’t I lost weight this week?

 You didn’t gain weight in one week, chances are you won’t lose it in one week either.
-Changes in the scale can often be masked by water retention from eating salty foods or even a high carb diet.
+Changes in the scale can often be masked by water retention from eating salty foods or even a day with abnormally high carb intake.
 Do not mistake this water for fat, it will release `when your body is ready` and the number on the scale will eventually catch up.
 Just stick it through!
 Measure your progress other ways as well such as measuring tape, skin calipers, and weekly progress pictures.
 These are arguably more important than a scale.

 Do I weigh my food before or after I cook it